pret/pokeheartgold/docs/Code_Decompilation.md

 ```

 Our first step to decompilation is to gather information:
-- We know that `_02106058` is a constant array of some sort since it's defined in .rodata, and that it's pointer (address in memory) is loaded into registry 3
+- We know that `_02106058` is a constant array of some sort since it's defined in .rodata, and that it's pointer (address in memory) is loaded into registry 3.
-- Since `ldrb` is used when accessing a value of r3, we can tell that it's an 8 bit type
+- Since `ldrb` is used when accessing a value of r3, we can tell that it's an 8 bit type.
 - This array is being read in a loop, and it terminates after 6 elements have been read.
-Furthermore, `_02106058` only has 6 non-zero values, leading us to believe it's of size 6
+Furthermore, `_02106058` only has 6 non-zero values, leading us to believe it's of size 6.

 So our first bit of C code may look something like this: